fluxphysics/fluxphysics.github.io/README.md

 - [x] _~Add analytics~_
 - [x] _~Exclude tracking the in dev environments~_
 - [ ] Upgrade analytics to Google Tag Manager to track events

+### Exoplanets

+[Exoplanets](https://fluxphysics.github.io/exoplanets) is a resource for introducing the concept of exoplanets to KS4 students.
+The GCSE specs don't really cover the arrangement or scale of space very well, so the content is designed to segue into the vastness of our galaxy and how the scale is related to the techniques used to discover exoplanets.